 Daniel Scott Schecter is a litigation partner in the Century City office of Latham & Watkins.
-Mr. Schecter previously served as Vice Chair of the firm's Global Litigation & Trial Department and Chair of the Los Angeles Litigation & Trial Department.
-His practice focuses on litigating and trying to verdict intellectual property, technology and entertainment cases, and complex business disputes.
-He has prevailed in jury trials, bench trials, and arbitrations taken to verdict or decision with more than US$3 billion in claimed damages at stake.
+Mr. Schecter currently serves in his second term as Co-Chair of the Los Angeles Litigation & Trial Department, and previously served as Vice Chair of the firm's Global Litigation & Trial Department.
+His practice focuses on litigating and trying to verdict complex business, intellectual property, technology, bankruptcy, and entertainment disputes.
+He has tried jury and bench trials in federal, state, and bankruptcy courts, and before major arbitration bodies domestically and internationally, and has taken cases to verdict or decision with more than US$3 billion in claimed damages at stake.

-Mr. Schecter has represented clients in a wide range of matters involving trade secret misappropriation; software development and implementation; trademark, trade dress, copyright, and patent infringement; false advertising and unfair competition; motion picture and television distribution; violation of rights of publicity; and class action defense.
-Mr. Schecter has also represented a number of clients in disputes arising out of merger and acquisition transactions and financings, insolvency proceedings, and fiduciary duty and other claims against directors.
+Mr. Schecter has represented clients across industries in a wide range of matters involving trade secret misappropriation; software development and implementation; partnership, corporate control, and other contract disputes; trademark, trade dress, copyright, and patent infringement; false advertising and unfair competition; motion picture and television distribution; and class action defense.
+Mr. Schecter also has represented a number of clients in disputes arising out of merger and acquisition transactions and financings, insolvency proceedings, and fiduciary duty and other claims against officers and directors.

 Before joining Latham in 1994, Mr. Schecter was a law clerk for Senior Judge Irving Hill of the United States District Court for the Central District of California.

-In 2017, Mr. Schecter was named a Top Intellectual Property Lawyer in California by the Daily Journal, and among The Most Influential Intellectual Property Attorneys in Los Angeles by the Los Angeles Business Journal.
-In prior years, he has been recognized by a variety of publications, including: one of the top 50 intellectual property attorneys under age 45 by IP Law & Business; one of the top 10 copyright lawyers in California by the Daily Journal; a leading litigator in the Euromoney Institutional Investor Benchmark: Litigation 2008; an Angeleno To Know In Intellectual Property Law by the Los Angeles Business Journal; and a Southern California Super Lawyer in Intellectual Property Litigation from 2009 to 2017.
+Mr. Schecter has been recognized in a number of publications for his trial and litigation work, including; Litigator of the Week (Runner Up) by The American Lawyer; a Top Intellectual Property Lawyer in California by the Daily Journal; one of the Most Influential Intellectual Property Attorneys in Los Angeles by the Los Angeles Business Journal; a top 50 intellectual property attorney under age 45 by IP Law & Business; one of the top 10 copyright lawyers in California by the Daily Journal; a leading litigator in the Euromoney Institutional Investor Benchmark: Litigation 2008; an Angeleno To Know In Intellectual Property Law by the Los Angeles Business Journal; and a Southern California Super Lawyer in Business and Intellectual Property Litigation for 2019 and 2020 (with over ten annual recognitions as a Super Lawyer).

 Mr. Schecter’s notable victories as a trial attorney and in other prominent matters include:

-Leading a Latham team that won a complete defense verdict in a federal jury trial in Santa Ana, California.
-Mr. Schecter and Latham represented a major Dubai-based bank facing a US$1.6 billion claim by a US FinTech company for trade secret misappropriation and fraud.
-The plaintiff, InfoSpan, asserted that Emirates NBD Bank — one of the largest banks in the Middle East — had misappropriated a proprietary payment card platform, allegedly developed to serve unbanked laborers and provide them with a cost-effective solution for international remittances to their home countries.
-Latham took over the case from another firm prior to trial, and against nationally regarded trial counsel, succeeded in establishing that Emirates NBD had properly terminated its relationship with InfoSpan due to InfoSpan’s complete failure to deliver a viable product, and that InfoSpan had none of the trade secrets it claimed.
-InfoSpan had sought US$554 million in compensatory damages, plus an additional US$1.1 billion in punitive damages.
+- Leading a Latham team that won a complete defense verdict in a federal jury trial in Southern California.
+Mr. Schecter and Latham represented a major Dubai-based bank facing a US$1.6 billion claim by US fintech company for trade secret misappropriation and fraud.
+The plaintiff, InfoSpan, asserted that Emirates NBD Bank – one of the largest banks in the Middle East – had misappropriated a proprietary payment card platform, allegedly developed to serve unbanked laborers and provide them with a cost-effective solution for international remittances to their home countries.
+Latham took over the case from another firm prior to trial, and against nationally-regarded trial counsel, succeeded in establishing that Emirates NBD had properly terminated its relationship with InfoSpan, due to InfoSpan’s complete failure to deliver a viable product and that InfoSpan did not have any of the trade secrets it claimed.
+InfoSpan had sought more than US$1.6 billion in compensatory and punitive damages.
+Conducted successful oral argument to Ninth Circuit on appeal.
 Latham’s victory was recognized by the Daily Journal as one of the Top Verdicts of 2016.

-A complete victory as lead counsel in an arbitration for Canadian computer software vendors Constellation Software and Harris Computer, in a breach of contract action brought by the Los Angeles Unified School District (LAUSD) (the second largest school district in the US), alleging that Harris failed to deliver an Integrated Student Information Software system.
-Mr. Schecter led the trial team which won a complete rejection of LAUSD’s claims – for which LAUSD sought damages of more than US$60 million– and an award in favor of Harris of more than US$10 million on counterclaims.
+- A complete victory as lead counsel in an arbitration for Canadian computer software vendors Constellation Software and Harris Computer, in a breach of contract action brought by the Los Angeles Unified School District (LAUSD) (the second largest school district in the US), alleging that Harris failed to deliver an Integrated Student Information Software system.
+Mr. Schecter led the trial team which won a complete rejection of LAUSD’s claim for more than US$60 million in damages, and won an award in favor of Harris of more than US$10 million on counterclaims.

-- A complete defense verdict at jury trial, representing the owners of a robotic game competition in federal court in New York against claims of tortious interference brought by a competitor.
+- A complete defense verdict at jury trial, representing the owners of a robotic game competition in federal court in the Southern District of New York against claims of tortious interference brought by a competitor.

 - A complete defense award and multi-million dollar attorney fee award for FTI Consulting in an arbitrated trade secrets and copyright dispute over game theory software used with high-stakes auctions.